 Data protection processes, such as backup and disaster recovery, should be addressed in any SLA.
-The agreement should detail what each party is responsible for, acceptable performance parameters, which applications and services are covered, monitoring procedures, and a schedule for remediation of outages whether by power outage, natural disaster, human error, or malware.
-Be sure to look for a liquidated damages section which specifies the penalties the provider will incur if the terms of data protection in the SLA are not met.
+The agreement should detail what each party is responsible for, acceptable performance parameters, which applications and services are covered, monitoring procedures, and a schedule for remediation of outages whether by a power outage, natural disaster, human error, or malware.
+Be sure to look for a liquidated damages section that specifies the penalties the provider will incur if the terms of data protection in the SLA are not met.

 3. Exporting Data (Repatriation)

 Just like any relationship, sometimes you want to cut ties.
 But that can be easier said than done.
 Some cloud providers make it easy to migrate your data into their cloud, but charge large sums of money to return it to you—or they return it to you in an unusable format (we call this the Hotel California effect).
 So, you want to be sure you’re able to exit the contract if you need to and that there are no fees associated with doing so (or that they are minimal).
-You should also negotiate the export of your data in a predefined format (CSV, XLS, XML etc.).
-If you don’t have a skilled IT team that can make the export easy, you might also make it a condition that the provider assist you in the export.
+You should also negotiate the export of your data in a predefined format (CSV, XLS, XML, etc.).
+If you don’t have a skilled IT team that can make the export easy, you might also make it a condition that the provider assists you in the export.
 Finally, because some contracts require a notice of non-renewal within a certain period, make sure you understand the time period and if it seems unreasonable, try to talk it down or eliminate it altogether.

 Many SLAs are designed to meet the needs of the customer at the time of signing, but we all know organizations can change dramatically in size over time.
 Make sure the SLA details intervals for reviewing a contract so that if your organization grows larger, your cloud capacity can grow with it (and if your organization happens to grow smaller, you’ll want the option to reduce capacity; no sense it paying for unused capacity).